POPULATION EXPOSED TO NOISE

 Data aggiornamento scheda:

-The Noise Zoning Plan is the primary municipal planning tool for managing noise pollution.
-This plan involves dividing the municipal territory into acoustically homogeneous areas, each assigned specific noise limits.
-Its goal is to provide an essential tool for urban development planning and territorial protection from noise pollution.
+The Noise Classification Plan represents the main municipal planning act for the management of noise pollution.
+The Plan consists in the division of the municipal territory into acoustically homogeneous areas, to which acoustic limits are associated, with the aim of providing an indispensable tool for planning urban development and protecting the territory from noise pollution.